 Love doesn’t come wrapped in paper, it comes wrapped in your arms.

-Focus on the people you are with at Christmas, not what they are giving you.
+If you focus on the people you are with at Christmas and not what they are giving you, your Christmas becomes that most special time of the year we keep being told about.

 MacGyvering Your Life is a regular series looking at ways we can incorporate aspects of MacGyer’s values, ethics and mindset into our own lives. we encourage feedback and discussion via the comments section below and if you would like to contribute with your own article you can contact us here.